Embotics/Scenarios/Deploy-Embedded-Terraform-Configurations/README.md

 - vCommander release 7.0.2 or higher

 - A system with Terraform installed that is accessible through SSH.
 This system is referred to hereafter as the Terraform host.
   The Terraform host will be used to keep state and must be configured to use the proper credentials to allow access the Terraform host.
-- Install the Terraform Workflow Plug-in Step Package
+- Install the Terraform workflow plug-in step package

 ## Install the Terraform plug-in workflow step package